Granuloma annulare (GA) is a long-term (chronic) skin disease consisting of a rash with reddish bumps arranged in a circle or ring.

 GA most often affects children and young adults.
 It is slightly more common in females.

 The condition is usually seen in otherwise healthy people.
-Occasionally, it may be associated with diabetes or thyroid disease.
-Its cause is unknown.
+Sometimes, it may be associated with diabetes or thyroid disease.
+The exact cause of GA is unknown.

-Rarely, granuloma annulare may appear as a firm nodule under the skin of the arms or legs.
-In some cases, the rash may spread all over the body.
-Patients over the age of 40 may often experience more intense itching with widespread granuloma annulare.
+In rare cases, GA appears as a firm nodule under the skin of the arms or legs.
+In some cases, the rash spreads all over the body.

 Exams and Tests

 GA can resolve on its own.
 You may not need treatment for GA, except for cosmetic reasons.
 Very strong steroid creams or ointments are sometimes used to clear up the rash more quickly.
 Injections of steroids directly into the rings may also be effective.
 Some providers may choose to freeze the bumps with liquid nitrogen.

 People with severe or widespread cases may need ultraviolet light therapy or medicines that suppress the immune system.